Lukakeiton/ROG-STRIX-X570-E-GAMING/README.md

 # WIFI / BLUETOOTH​

-# IF NOT USING A BROADCOM INTEL-WIFI PCI-E CARD
+# IF NOT USING A BROADCOM WIFI PCI-E CARD

 If you are using internal Intel wifi-bluetooth, use Intel wifi-bluetooth kext.
 Just enable the two intel-related entries under Kernel -> Add and disable the two entries which start with Brcm.
 Also rename USBMap.kext to USBMap(Broadcom).kext and rename USBMap(with Intel BT).kextUSBMap(with Intel BT).kext to USBMap.kext